How much can you make with Uber Eats in a week?

 - Each delivery service has a minimum age requirement, but it varies by service.

-What Does an Uber Eats Driver Do?
+What Does a Driver for Uber Eats Do?

 A driver uses a car, bike, scooter, or even on foot, and delivers whenever they want—for an hour, a weekend, or throughout the week.